ojrchen09cheno/DrinksWarehouse/README.md

 Water also has an origin such as oasis or reserve.
 Soft-drinks have sugar percentage and a discount boolean (10%).
 The warehouse stores these beverages in different shelfs The warehouse should have the following functions:.
--Calculate the price of all beverages
+- Calculate the price of all beverages
--Calculate the price of a brand of beverages
+- Calculate the price of a brand of beverages
--Calculate the total price of beverages in a shelf
+- Calculate the total price of beverages in a shelf
--Add a beverage
+- Add a beverage
--Remove a beverage
+- Remove a beverage
--Show all beverages information
+- Show all beverages information